cpswarm/complex_behaviors/sar/README.md

   The TCP port which the simulated flight controller PX4 uses to communicate with the simulator.

 ### Hardware
-To run the code on deployed on real hardware, execute the launch file
+To run the code on deployed on hardware, execute the launch file
 ```
 roslaunch uav_hitl.launch
 ```